PrincetonUniversity/job_defense_shield/docs/alert/gpu_fragmentation.md

 # Multinode GPU Fragmentation

+This alert identifies GPU jobs that are using too many nodes or too few GPUs per node.

 Consider a cluster with 4 GPUs per node.
 A user can run a job with 8 GPUs by either (1) allocating 4 GPUs on 2 nodes or (2) allocating 1 GPU on 8 nodes.
 The former is in general